IsolationIsTheKey/Analog-Filter-Design-with-Gm-C-and-Tow-Thomas-Topology/README.md

 - **Communication Devices:** Improves clarity by isolating desired signal frequencies.
 - **Medical Devices:** Ensures accurate signal processing in diagnostic equipment.

-This overview provides a comprehensive look at the project, balancing detailed technical insights with accessible explanations to cater to both specialists and those with a general interest in electronics.